 “The [student] recruiter’s posts understood the fact that we’re still students — it was relatable to me.
 She understood that while I’m going to give time and effort to the internship, my main focus is still going to be school.
 She told me in our initial interview that if I ever had an exam coming up, to just let her know and we could work around my school schedule.”Crystal, Oakland University

 Find an internship during a Handshake virtual event

 Besides Handshake’s messaging feature, some students are also finding success networking with alumni at virtual events.
-In light of COVID and the virtual world it’s promoted, students are taking to Handshake to attend virtual career fairs and networking chats hosted by their schools.
-And it’s working!
-Especially for Marie Robert, senior at College of the Holy Cross, who has been celebrating her success of finding a full-time job through a virtual networking event with some of her college’s alumni.
+You can attend virtual career fairs and networking chats hosted by your school on Handshake.
+And you can make a lucky connection!
+In worked for Marie Robert, then a senior at College of the Holy Cross, who has been celebrating her success of finding a full-time job through a virtual networking event with some of her college’s alumni.

 “I used Handshake to go to a networking event with alumni.
 I actually got in touch with someone from General Electric Healthcare during that call.
 She was able to connect me with someone in the leadership program that I ended up applying for.
 Which I am now also going to be working for!”Marie, College of the Holy Cross

 Marie was able to get the alumni’s information to touch base after the event.
 The alumni helped her think of some great interview talking points and generally assisted her in standing out better to her future employer.